 - Cable car timing: The cable car comes approximately every 15 minutes, but during the high season, it will leave whenever there are enough passengers in the car.
 When leaving Montserrat, make sure to know the time of the last cable car so you don’t get stranded.

-By Train and Rack Railway
+🚆 Train and Rack Railway

 An alternative to riding the cable car is riding the rack railway (a.k.a. “funicular” or “cremallera”) to Montserrat if you’re uncomfortable with heights.
-The price is the same as the cable car and it takes 5-10 minutes longer, so the overall trip is bit over 1.5 hours.
-Here’s how to get to Montserrat by train and rack railway:
+The price is the same as the cable car and it takes 5-10 minutes longer, so the overall trip is a bit over an hour and a half.

 At a Pl.
-Esapnya station kiosk, you have the option buy: 1) just the train ticket or 2) a combined train and rack railway ticket to save money (see prices here).
+Esapnya station kiosk, you have the option to buy: 1) just the train ticket or 2) a combined train and rack railway ticket to save money (see prices here).
 Credit cards are accepted.
 The rack railway and cable car tickets are not interchangeable, so make sure you buy the right ticket.